GjorgjievaS/React_Quotes_App/README.md

 ## Starting the App

--Clone the project on your local machine.\
+-Clone the project on your local machine\
--Open it in VSCode.\
+-Open it in VSCode\
--delete the file with name package-lock.json.\
+-delete the file with name package-lock.json\

 ##Run the following commands in the terminal:.\